Student Events for Culture, Heritage, and Community

 Carle Illinois College of Medicine students engage in educational opportunities outside the classroom, including understanding the needs of the community and responding to these needs through creating service-based opportunities.
-CI MED students also foster community through a variety of student interest groups that celebrate diversity and inclusion.
+CI MED students also foster community through a variety of student interest groups that celebrate culture, heritage, and community.

 Campaña de Salud